 Lastly, if you’re just not feeling up to doing anything, that’s okay.

-You can veg out on the couch or stare off into space and zone out.
+You can veg out on the couch, stare off into space, and zone out.

-Maybe even go lay down and take a short nap.
+You could even lie down and take a short nap.

-I’m certain you will find something on the list that will make your weekend enjoyable.
+You will surely find something on the list that will make your weekend enjoyable.

 And don’t think you are stuck with doing the Friday night activities on that specific day.

-I simply organized them based on how most people spend their time.
+I organized them based on how most people spend their time.

 But if you want to play mini golf on Sunday, go for it.

-The key thing to remember is no matter what you choose, make sure to have fun and relax.
+The key thing to remember is no matter what you choose, make sure to have a good time and relax.

-And the next time you are bored, you will have a list of fun activities for you to overcome your boredom.
+And the next time you are bored, you will have a list of activities to overcome your boredom.